ORBAT/S4QS-RS/README.md

     // Required.
     "tableConfig": {

-      // monolithic (i.e. no time series tables used) table configuration for the base table some_table_name.
+      // table configuration for the base table some_table_name.
       // The base table name is extracted from S3 URIs by the regex in the "table" property above "some_table_name": {
         // SQS queue parameters for this specific table.